SunandaBiswas/Email-Classification-using-Machine-Learning/README.md

 Question 1.3: Prepare a short EDA report on the dataset (with visualizations).
 ##### Question 2: Spam detection
 Question 2.1: Build an intelligent system to detect spam emails.
 You can use any approach you prefer.
 However, we encourage you to focus on simplicity and effectiveness.
 Provide relevant metrics.

-## Assessment criteria
-The evaluation process will be holistic.
-We will focus more on your approach to solving the problem rather than depending on evaluation metrics.
-We will also focus on the EDA report, code quality, efficiency, etc.